 During the warmer seasons, stink bugs can be found on fruits and in vegetable gardens.
 They can pose a serious threat to farmers as they can potentially destroy crops that are used to subsistence living so often they must capture them or they have to die.
 The key is to just maintain a decent level of stink bug control and you will be fine.
-Here is a great resource for the answers to common stink bug questions that may not be covered in this article.
+Please don’t confuse stink bugs with boxelder bugs as they look fairly similar.
 To the most of us, they are simply an annoyance, especially when they come wandering into our home.
 Although stink bugs are present throughout the year, they usually start making their appearance in most households during the colder months since they try and seek shelter from the lower temperature.

 Sometimes this move to find cover doesn’t affect us much as places like garages, barns and things like outdoor sheds are rarely inhabited by humans.
 However, when they start moving into our living space, its time to take action otherwise you could find yourself with a stink bug infestation.
 Since they are being attracted to warmth, the only way to get rid of them is to make some kind of stink bug trap and then either kill them or take them far away from your home.
 Although the second one may seem more humane, just remember that unless you take them far away, they will keep coming back.
 If you also have a fruit fly problem, check out this link for an effective diy fruit fly trap that works!.